 Writing About Literature is open to all high school students without a prerequisite; however, it is an ideal follow-up to Writing I. The focus is on the close reading of poetry, fiction, drama, and creative non-fiction in a historical context.
 Students delve into representative works of literature to determine structure, style, and theme, as well as how these reflect the beliefs and theories of the works time and how the work relates to our time.
 The students then respond to these essays in multiple ways, including the writing of reflective, analytical, and critical essays.
 This course will be taught by Joanna Rempel-Knighten at CCPA and by Jill Anderson at REACH.
 Register online .

 Designed for juniors and seniors who have completed Writing I, Writing II emphasizes the reasoning and writing skills necessary for writing more advanced essays and research papers.
 The focus for this advanced class is on argumentative writing, and therefore includes instruction and exercises in critical analysis, logic, and synthesis.
 It will include a major research project in the spring.
 This course is intended to be the equivalent of an honors or AP level course.
 Sophomores who have completed Writing I will be considered on an individual basis.
-Writing II will be available at the CCPA campus.
+Writing II will be available at both the REACH South and CCPA campuses.
 Register online .

 SENIOR HONORS THESIS: